- 29 May

 If your customers pay you late, the cash relating to that transaction is not available to your business.
 This could result in you either borrowing additional funds or experiencing cash flow shortages.

 The most important aspect of maintaining a healthy cash flow, in addition to regular cash flow forecasting, is to maintain an efficient credit control process.
 Please see our free guide about how to run your own credit control.
-Alternatively, if you do not want to undertake this function in house, there are plenty of outsourcers that will be happy to undertake it on your behalf.
+Alternatively, if you do not want to undertake this function in-house, there are plenty of outsourcers who will be happy to undertake it on your behalf.

 Taking customer bad debts